nimiew/cz4031/README.md

   - In terms of packing fields into records

     - Since our data is static, we can use fixed format with fixed length
-    - I am not sure if we need record header
+    - Don't need record header

   - In terms of packing records into a block